Defining modules

 The symbol table is a list of symbol-texts by concatenating the symbol tables of named modules and lists of symbol/string values.

 Where a module name occurs, its symbol table is appended.
 (The module name must refer to another module that is visible to the current module.)
-Unlike Ion 1.0, no symbol-maxid is needed because Ion 1.1 always required exact matches for imported modules.
+Unlike Ion 1.0, no symbol-maxid is needed because Ion 1.1 always requires exact matches for imported modules.

 tip